skulltech/netmog/README.md

-# NetLynx
+# netmog
-A netcat replacement (aspiring!) written in Python 3
+A netcat alternative with remote code execution.